codatio/codat-docs/docs/expenses/fx-management.md

 Alternatively, they might travel abroad on business, carrying a card linked to a bank account in their home currency.
 When they spend money at a local merchant, they incur a business expense.

-These scenarios result in **multicurrency transactions**, or transactions where one or more foreign currencies are involved.
+These scenarios result in **multi-currency transactions**, or transactions where one or more foreign currencies are involved.

 Whether you provide a separate bank account for each currency or convert the amount back to the currency of your customer's bank account, you can sync these transactions to your SMB's accounting platform with Sync for Expenses.

 ### Currency variables

-For multicurrency transactions, you have to consider the following variables:
+For multi-currency transactions, you have to consider the following variables:

 - The base currency of the business and its expense account in its accounting platform
 - The currency of the bank account used to perform the transaction